haanwinckel/TaskBasedProduction_matlab/README.md

 # Arguments
 - `labor_input`: The observed labor input for each task.
 - `z`: A scaling factor for the labor input.
-- `αVec`: An array of task-specific parameters.
+- `alphaVec`: An array of task-specific parameters.
 - `pdf`: The general density function.
 - `threshold`: The minimum acceptable labor demand for each task.
 - `verbose`: (optional)  If true, display detailed output information.
 Default is false.